worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Already in the mail.
 Tape deck recordings, best quality I can manage.
 Frequencies are marked."

 The tapes arrived three days later.
-Sarah spent a week analyzing them.
+Liv spent a week analyzing them.

 It was there.
 Just like she'd suspected.
 A secondary signal, faint but present, on a frequency that wasn't in any official documentation.
 The same frequency she'd calculated from that original schematic in Appendix F.